Approximation systems

-\begin{remark} In all examples in this section, we have been able to calculate the approximations provided by the algorithm explicitly.
-However, in many cases the approximation $g_i^{[n]}$ is a polynomial whose degree is exponential in the number $n-i$ of steps made.
-Because the computation time of each new step depends at least linearly on the input size of $g_i^{[n]}$, also the computational effort tends to increase exponentially as the order of the approximation increases.
-For practical purposes, this can become problematic when $n$ gets large, even when making use of software like Mathematica.
-It is therefore worth noting that the algorithm suits itself well for numerical implementation.
-This can be achieved as follows: suppose we want a numerical approximation $\bar{g}^{[n]}$ of $g^{[n]}$ (which in its turn is an approximation of $g$) along a path $\gamma$, going from $x_0$ to $x\in U$.
-The first step is to partition $\gamma$ into a vector $\bar{\gamma}:\{0,1,\ldots,N\}\rightarrow \mathrm{Im}\ \gamma$, consisting of only $N+1$ points from the original path $\gamma$.
-Let\ $\Delta_k:=\bar\gamma(k+1)-\bar\gamma(k)$\ for $k=1,\ldots,N$.
-Now we construct $\bar{g}_i^{[n]}:\{0,\ldots,N\}\rightarrow \C$ as follows:
+In all examples in the previous section, it was possible to calculate the approximations provided by the algorithm explicitly.
+However, in many cases the approximation $\fn_i^{[n]}$ is a polynomial whose degree is exponential in the number $n-i$.
+Because the computation time of each new step depends at least linearly on the input size of $\fn_i^{[n]}$, also the computational effort tends to increase exponentially as the order of the approximation increases.
+For practical purposes, this can become problematic when $n$ gets large, even when making use of computer software for symbolic computation.